Skip to content

 claudeBinaryPath: /absolute/path/to/claude

-If neither is set in a compiled binary, Archon throws with install instructions on first Claude query.
+If none of the three resolves in a compiled binary, Archon throws with install instructions on first Claude query.

 Dev mode override: when running from source (bun run dev:server), the SDK auto-resolves its bundled per-platform binary by default.
 Set CLAUDE_BIN_PATH if you need to override that — most commonly on glibc Linux where the SDK picks the musl variant first and fails to spawn.
 Config-file claudeBinaryPath is intentionally binary-mode-only (per-repo, not per-machine).